abxh/data-structures-c/problems/KR/matching_pair_check/README.md

 # matching_pair_check

-This is a problem based on K & R chapter 1 exercise 24 with some tweaks.
+This is a problem based on K & R chapter 1 exercise 24 with some rules I have made up that may or may not match how they are usually used.

 **Problem:**